rishi-singh26/Neotris/Assets/TermsOfUse.md

 ### 2.3 Restrictions
 You agree not to:
 - Use the App for any illegal purpose or in violation of any local, state, national, or international law
-- Interfere with or disrupt the operation of the App or servers connected to the App
+- Interfere with or disrupt the operation of the App
 - Distribute, license, sell, rent, lease, or otherwise transfer the App to any third party
 - Remove, alter, or obscure any proprietary notices on the App
 - Attempt to reverse engineer, decompile, or disassemble the App, except as permitted by applicable law
-- Use automated systems to access the App in a manner that sends more requests than a human could reasonably generate in the same period

 ## 3. USER CONDUCT